Egbert-Azure/TCS-Trommeschlaeger-Genie-IIIs/readme.md

 ## Introduction

-The TCS Trommeschläger Genie IIIs is a legacy computer system that originally ran on CP/M. This project provides an emulator to run the Genie IIIs system on Windows using the CP/M-based emulator.
+The TCS Trommeschläger Genie IIIs is a legacy computer system that originally ran on CP/M, Gdos 2.4 or NewDos.
+This project provides an emulator to run the Genie IIIs system on Windows using the CP/M-based emulator.

 ## Features